Fatimid Caliphate: Conquest of Aghlabid Ifriqiya

-In 902, while the Aghlabid emir Ibrahim II was away on campaign in Sicily, Abu Abdallah struck the first significant blow against Aghlabid authority in North Africa by attacking and capturing the city of Mila for the first time.
+In 902, while the Aghlabid emir Ibrahim II was away on campaign in Sicily, Abu Abdallah struck the first significant blow against Aghlabid authority in Ifriqiya by attacking and capturing the city of Mila for the first time.
 This news triggered a serious response from the Aghlabids, who sent a punitive expedition of 12,000 men from Tunis in October of the same year.
 Abu Abdallah's forces were unable to resist this counterattack and after two defeats they evacuated Tazrut (which was largely unfortified) and fled to Ikjan, leaving Mila to be retaken.
-Ikjan became the new center of the Fatimid movement and the dā'ī reestablished his network of missionaries and spies.
+Ikjan became the new centre of the Fatimid movement and the dā'ī reestablished his network of missionaries and spies.

 Ibrahim II died in October 902 while in southern Italy and was succeeded by Abdallah II.
 In early 903 Abdallah II set out on another expedition to destroy Ikjan and the Kutama rebels, but he ended the expedition prematurely due to troubles at home arising from disputes over his succession.
 On 27 July 903, he was assassinated and his son Ziyadat Allah III took power in Tunis.
 These internal Aghlabid troubles gave Abu Abdallah the opportunity to recapture Mila and then go on to capture Setif, another fortified city, by October or November 904.
 In 905 the Aghlabids sent a third expedition to try and subdue the Kutama.
 They based themselves in Constantine and in the fall of 905, after receiving further reinforcements, set out to march against Abu Abdallah.
 However, they were surprised by Kutama forces on the first day of their march, which caused a panic and scattered their army.
 The Aghlabid general fled and the Kutama captured a large booty.
-Another Aghlabid military expedition organized the next year (906) failed when the soldiers mutinied.
+Another Aghlabid military expedition organised the next year (906) failed when the soldiers mutinied.
 Around the same time or soon after, Abu Abdallah's forces besieged and captured the fortified cities of Tubna and Bilizma.
-The capture of Tubna was significant as it was the first major commercial center to come under Abu Abdallah's control.
+The capture of Tubna was significant as it was the first major commercial centre to come under Abu Abdallah's control.